User API Tokens

 Viewing User Tokens

-You can view the API tokens for your user by choosing User API Tokens on the left navigation menu item on the My Account page.
-You can go to this page by clicking your avatar on the bottom left of the page and selecting “My Account”.
+You can view the API tokens for your user by choosing User API Tokens in the navigation on the My Account page.
+You can go to this page by clicking your avatar on the bottom left of the page and selecting "My Account".

 The list of user tokens includes the token's name, description, its creator (which may be yourself or another API token), and the token's expiration date.